LiveRamp/reslang/docs/pagination.md

 1. include a `_pagination` field in the response body, which itself contains a field called `after`.
 This is the value to be passed as a query parameter in subsequent searches.
 2. specify a query parameter for this operation called `after`, which represents a cursor (see [Query params](#query-params)).
+3. specify a query parameter for this operation called `limit`, indicating how many resources to return be default.

 So, the final response body will include: